 The Joe Exotic Cast

 Rounding out the cast are Nat Wolff (Palo Alto, Naked Brothers Band) and Sam Keeley (Misfits) as Exotic’s ex-husbands Travis Maldonado and John Finlay, respectively, and Brian Van Holt (Deputy) as zoo employee John Reinke.
-The most recent addition to the cast, announced on Thursday, June 3, 2021, is The Intruder star Dennis Quaid, who will play reality show producer Rick Kirkman.
+In June, William Fichtner (Prison Break) took over Dennis Quaid’s role as reality show producer Rick Kirkman.
+Dean Winters and Joel Marsh Garland also join the cast as Jeff Lowe and James Garretson, respectively.

 The release date and trailer are yet to be announced, but this post will be updated as more details are released.